katesroad/Software_Design_And_Architecture/Microservices/Microservice-In-Pattern/Chapter01.md

 	- Use services as the unit of modularity, A service has an API, which is an impermeable boundary that is difficult to violate.
 	- Each microservice has its own database
 	- communicate using API
+	- Many services correspond to the modules described earlier in this chapter.
+What’s dif ferent is that each service and its API are very clearly defined.